Last Updated on December 15, 2020

 - 5-6X week cardio training for 1-1.5 hours, alternating between treadmill, elliptical and stair climber

 Without this prep, I would now be tending llamas somewhere along the route!
 (I’m joking, of course!)
 It was really hard for me, but I’m not a naturally athletic person.
 I struggled more than anyone else in my group, so chances are you will do just fine.

 High Intensity Interval Training (HIIT)

-Based on how difficult I found the hike and what I’ve learned since then, I would add the following to the plan:
+Based on how difficult I found the hike and what I’ve learned since then, I would exchange some of the days of cardio with this:

 High intensity interval training is a strategy that alternates short periods of intense anaerobic exercise with less intense recovery periods.
 HIIT is the concept of performing a short burst of high-intensity exercise followed by a brief rest, repeatedly, until too exhausted to continue.